Nobody wants to talk about death, but it is essential to ensure your wishes and affairs are taken care of properly.

 In other words, once you have never signed your name to a debt, you cannot be held liable to pay someone else’s debt – even that of a deceased spouse!

-If you are ever contacted by a creditor to repay a debt you are certain you do not owe, ask them to provide you with a copy of the contract with your signature.
+If a creditor ever contacts you to repay a debt you are sure you do not owe, ask them to provide you with a copy of the contract.

-For a creditor to successfully collect on a debt, the estate of the deceased must have assets.
+For a creditor to successfully collect on a debt, the deceased’s estate must have assets.

-The assets will be liquidated in order to pay any creditor that has legally proven that the debt belonged to the deceased.
+The assets will be liquidated to pay any creditor that has legally proven that the debt belonged to the deceased.

 A payment to a creditor must be done prior to the distribution of any remaining assets to the beneficiaries.